Best Universities for Pre-Med Students: List of Top Schools

 1. Harvard University in Cambridge, MA

-Harvard University is an Ivy League institution that U.S. News & World Report ranked as the top national university in 2012 and the best research medical school for 2011.
-The school has over a dozen groups for pre-med students, such as the Harvard Premedical Society, Harvard Hippocratic Society and Latinos in Health Careers.
+Harvard University is an Ivy League institution that U.S. News & World Report ranked as the top national university in 2012 and the best medical research school for 2011.
+The university has over a dozen groups for pre-med students, such as the Harvard Premedical Society, Harvard Hippocratic Society and Latinos in Health Careers.
 The Office of Career Services provides pre-med planning for undergraduate students who want to apply to medical school upon graduation.
 Harvard also assists students in planning for careers in dental medicine, public health and advanced nursing.

 2. University of North Carolina in Chapel Hill

 The University of North Carolina (UNC) tied for 29th place among national universities, according to U.S. News & World Report in 2012.
 As designated by USN&WR in 2011, UNC's medical program ranked second in primary care and 20th for its research activities.
-Once enrolled, pre-med students get assistance from the Health Professions Advising Office in choosing programs and classes, applying to medical schools and preparing for the MCAT.
+Pre-med students get assistance from the Health Professions Advising Office in choosing programs and classes, applying to medical schools and preparing for the MCAT.
 UNC also offers the Medical Education Development (MED) program, a rigorous 9-week summer program for select students that mirrors a first-year medical school curriculum.
 Of the MED students who apply to medical school, 90% are accepted.

 3. University of Pennsylvania in Philadelphia